MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-introduction-azure-api-management.md

 :::image type="content" source="../media/get-started-scaling-load-balancer-azure-api-management/chat-app-architecuture.png" alt-text="Diagram showing chat app architecture with Azure API Management in front of three Azure OpenAI resources.":::

-The Azure Container app sits in front of a set of Azure OpenAI resources.
-The Container app solves two scenarios: normal and throttled.
-During a **normal scenario** where token and model quota is available, the Azure OpenAI resource returns a 200 back through the Container App and App Server.
+The Azure Azure API Management resource, as an API layer, sits in front of a set of Azure OpenAI resources.
+The API layer solves two scenarios: normal and throttled.
+During a **normal scenario** where token and model quota is available, the Azure OpenAI resource returns a 200 back through the API layer and backend app server.

 :::image type="content" source="../media/get-started-scaling-load-balancer-azure-api-management/intro-load-balance-normal-usage.png" alt-text="Diagram displaying a normal scenario.
 The normal scenario shows three Azure OpenAI endpoint groups with the first group of two endpoints getting successful traffic. ":::

-When a resource is in a **throttled scenario** such as due to quota limits, the Azure Container app can retry a different Azure OpenAI resource immediately to fullful the original chat app request.
+When a resource is in a **throttled scenario** such as due to quota limits, the API layer can retry a different Azure OpenAI resource immediately to fullful the original chat app request.

 :::image type="content" source="../media/get-started-scaling-load-balancer-azure-api-management/intro-load-balance-throttled-usage.png" alt-text="Diagram displaying a throttling scenario with a 429 failing response code and a response header of how many seconds the client has to wait to retry.":::